-The answer should be fairly easy in theory but the more research you do the more complex the answer seems.
+At first, you may think that plastic sheds are simple garden buildings, and in theory they should be fairly easy to define and work out the features and benefits between each range and brand.
+However the more research you do, the more complex the answer seems.
 Over recent years plastic sheds have become an increasingly viable alternative to those made traditionally with timber or the low maintenance option of metal sheds.
-David Coton explains the advantages of choosing plastic initially and then looks at some of the leading brands.

 With the development of modern plastics, the durability of this type of shed has increased considerably.
 With excellent specifications and build quality, there is now a huge choice to suit everyone's requirements, whether this is for storage or to create a working or living environment.

-The HDPE or PVC vinyl and plastic used in today's sheds has been developed to be extremely durable within the normal extremes of weather typical to us here in the UK.
+All three plastic types used in today's sheds has been developed to be extremely durable within the normal extremes of weather typical to us here in the UK.
 This means they are watertight, weatherproof and UV resistant.
 All your gardening equipment, chairs, cushions and other items that are stored will remain perfectly dry.
 In most cases, plastic sheds are developed for use in America, Australia and other climates that are far more extreme than ours.
 We sometimes think we have the worst weather in the world in the UK but in truth, it is not extreme, just very varied.

 During winter months the roof of a plastic shed can easily withstand heavy snow and, when it melts, the water just runs off the outside rather than permeating through as it might with a timber shed with a damaged or worn felted roof.

 However, please remember that all plastic sheds must be anchored to a firm foundation to protect against wind damage.
 We don’t live in a hurricane belt but our great British storms can still get pretty feisty!

 What base types can you install a plastic shed on to?